Breed Standards : Companion Dog Group : Miniature Pinscher

 The muscular, compact body is slightly wedge shaped.
 The ribs are well sprung.
 The forechest is well developed.
 The base line of the brisket is level with the point of the elbows.
 Whether gaiting or standing, the backline is level or slopes slightly.
 The croup is level with the backline.
 The loin is short and strong.
 The belly is moderately tucked up.
 In proportion, males appear square, measured from the breastbone to the back of the thigh and the top of the withers to the ground.
 Females may be slightly longer.

 HIND LEGS - Viewed from the rear, the hind legs are straight and parallel.
 Viewed from the side, they present a well-angulated appearance.
 The thighs are well muscled.
 The stifles are well defined.
 The rear pasterns are short and set well apart.
-Dewclaws should be removed from the hind legs.
+Removal of rear dewclaws is preferred but not mandatory.

 The small, catlike feet have strong, well-arched, closely-knit toes.
 The pads are deep.
 The nails are thick and blunt.